webpack/webpack.js.org/src/content/guides/asset-modules.md

 img.src = mainImage; // '/dist/151cfcfa1bd74779aadb.png'
 ```

-All `png` files will be emitted to the output directory and their paths will be injected into the bundles.
-Just like with `file-loader`
+All `.png` files will be emitted to the output directory and their paths will be injected into the bundles.

 ### Custom output filename